AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 Parametrized data fixtures **cannot** be used with DocBlock annotations.
 Only PHP Attributes support parametrization.

+The power of modern parametrized data fixtures lies in their ability to be customized as you can configure the data they create without writing new fixture classes.

+For detailed information on basic parametrization, aliases, store scope, and the `count` parameter, see [DataFixture Attribute](attributes/data-fixture.md).

+**Basic example:**

 ```php
 // Only override values that matter for your test.
 SKU is auto-generated with a unique value
 #[